Clarence Bruce, 3rd Baron Aberdare: Marriage and issue

+Lady Aberdare died on 8 February 1950.

+On 12 September 1957, Aberdare married his second wife, the actress Griselda Hervey, only daughter of Dudley Hervey.

+Death

-Aberdare's first wife, née Margaret Bethune Black, died on 8 February 1950.
-On 12 September 1957 Aberdare married his second wife, the actress Griselda Hervey.
-The couple drove to attend the 53rd Session of the IOC in Sofia, held from 23 to 28 September.
-After the IOC meeting finished, Aberdare and Griselda began driving home through Yugoslavia as part of their honeymoon.
-On 4 October 1957 their car left the road near Risan and fell into the sea.
-Aberdare, aged 72, drowned and Griselda, his wife, aged 56, was injured.
-The repatriation of Lord Aberdare's body was arranged by Sir John Lambert at the UK embassy in Belgrade: as coffins were not permitted on passenger flights, Lambert concealed Aberdare's body among the cellos of the Minneapolis Symphony Orchestra.
+Shortly after his second marriage, Lord Aberdare and his new wife drove to attend the 53rd Session of the IOC in Sofia, Bulgaria, held from 23 to 28 September.
+After the IOC meeting finished, they began driving home through Yugoslavia as part of their honeymoon.
+On 4 October 1957, their car left the road near Risan (now Montenegro) and fell into the Bay of Kotor.
+Aberdare, aged 72, drowned and his wife, aged 56, was injured.

+The repatriation of Lord Aberdare's body was arranged by Sir John Lambert at the UK embassy in Belgrade; as coffins were not permitted on passenger flights, Lambert concealed Aberdare's body among the cellos of the Minneapolis Symphony Orchestra.